d-smith/sls-sample/README.md

 Simple project to explore adding models and gateway model enforcement to a serverless application.

-Note: looks like there's no way to exclude support for x-www-form-urlencoded in terms of the gateway body mapping templates: serverless framework creates a default request template for this content type.
+Note: by default a serverless framework deploy creates request body mappings for application/json and application/x-www-form-urlencoded content types (see [here](https://github.com/serverless/serverless/issues/3280)).

 This means requests defaulting to application/x-www-form-urlencoded reach the lambda: